9th Infantry Division (Bangladesh): History

 On 31 May 1984, the divisional headquarters was permanently moved to Savar Cantonment.
-On 1 September 1984, 309th infantry brigade was raised under this division and 71st infantry brigade was added on 30 June 1992.
-At that time, Savar Cantonment, Ghatail Cantonment and Momenshahi Cantonment were under 9th Infantry division but on 1 July 1992, the Ghatail and Momenshahi cantonments, along with 309 Infantry brigade and 77 Infantry brigade, were transferred to the then newly formed 19th Infantry Division.
+On 1 September 1984, 309th Infantry Brigade was raised under this division and 71st Infantry Brigade was added on 30 June 1992.
+At that time, Savar Cantonment, Ghatail Cantonment and Momenshahi Cantonment were under 9th Infantry Division but on 1 July 1992, the Ghatail and Momenshahi Cantonments, along with 309 Infantry Brigade and 77 Infantry Brigade, were transferred to the then newly formed 19th Infantry Division.

-On 20 September 2013, 99th Composite Brigade was added to the division, made up of 58th East Bengal Regiment, 34th Bangladesh Infantry Regiment and 20th Engineering Construction Battalion to provide security and support during the construction of Padma Bridge.
+On 20 September 2013, 99th Composite Brigade was added to the division, made up of 58th East Bengal Regiment, 34th Bangladesh Infantry Regiment and 20th Engineering Construction Battalion to provide security and support during the construction of the Padma Bridge.